briggsb9/agw-pbrouting-appserv-auth/README.md

 ## Understanding the Challenge with Path-Based Routing and Authentication

 Path-based routing directs traffic based on URL paths, which can create conflicts with authentication workflows that expect specific hostnames or domains.
-If not configured properly, this can lead to issues such as misdirected redirects, authentication failures, and “Bad Gateway” errors.

-The typical challenge arises because:
+Challenges include:
-- **Callback URLs** must match the configuration in the Azure App Registration.
+- **Callback URLs** must match the configuration in the Azure App Registration and authentication settings.
 - **Host Headers** might be overridden or mismatched due to App Gateway settings, leading to unexpected redirects.
 - **Path-based routing rules** require careful configuration to avoid conflicts, particularly with wildcard entries or overlapping path patterns.